 There are few things in life as invaluable as a country music-loving grandmother.
 She probably knows all the great country hits that have stood the test of time.
-Numerous country singers grew up with a musically-inclined matriarch in the family, resulting in scads of memorable songs about grandma.
+Numerous country singers grew up with a musically-inclined matriarch in the family, resulting in scads of memorable songs about grandma in the country playlist.

 The following ten songs exemplify reminiscing about a beloved grandmother.
-Some of these songs candidly explore the frailty of those relatives that seemed like ageless giants when we were kids, while others merely glorify the good ole days.
+Some of these songs candidly tell you something about the frailty of those relatives that seemed like ageless giants when we were kids, while others merely glorify the good ole days.

 1. "Mountain Music," Alabama